 Lasting Powers of Attorney

-A Lasting Power of Attorney (LPA) is another crucial tool in estate planning.
-It allows you to appoint someone you trust to make decisions on your behalf if you become mentally incapable of doing so yourself.
-There are two types of LPAs: one for property and financial affairs, and another for health and welfare.
+A Lasting Power of Attorney (LPA) is another crucial tool in estate planning — arguably as important as a will, yet far fewer people have one.
+An LPA allows you to appoint someone you trust to make decisions on your behalf if you become mentally incapable of doing so yourself.
+There are two types of LPAs in England and Wales:

-- Property and Financial Affairs LPA: This allows your attorney to manage your financial affairs, including accessing bank accounts, selling property, and dealing with tax matters.
+- Property and Financial Affairs LPA: This allows your chosen attorney to manage your financial affairs, including accessing bank accounts, paying bills, managing investments, and dealing with HMRC.
+This type can be used while you still have capacity (with your consent) or after you lose it.

 Other Useful Documents

-For more detailed information on estate planning and the various tools available, you can visit our estate planning page, which provides comprehensive guidance and resources.
+For more detailed information on estate planning and the various tools available, you can visit our estate planning page, which provides additional guidance and resources.

 The Risks of Delaying Estate Planning

 Understanding the risks of delaying estate planning is crucial for protecting your assets and loved ones.
-When you put off creating an estate plan, you leave your family vulnerable to a range of potential problems.
+When you put off creating an estate plan, you leave your family vulnerable to a range of problems — many of which are entirely avoidable with proper planning.
+The cost of inaction almost always exceeds the cost of action.

-Delaying estate planning can lead to significant issues, including the risk of dying intestate, placing a financial burden on your loved ones, and potentially causing disputes among family members.
-We will explore these risks in detail to highlight the importance of proactive planning.
+Delaying estate planning can lead to dying intestate, placing a significant financial burden on your loved ones, exposing your estate to avoidable IHT charges and care fee depletion, and potentially causing bitter disputes among family members.
+Let’s look at each of these risks in detail.

 Consequences of Intestacy